 Linda, now retired, was previously Educational Achievement Manager for the Virtual School, Suffolk County Council.

 David Gumbrell has been a teacher in Surrey for over 20 years, in five different schools across the county.
-He worked his way up from NQT to headship, holding positions of responsibility for Maths, ICT and NQT mentoring along the way.
-Throughout his career, he always endeavoured to develop a team, to nurture an individual teacher's career, and to protect the wellbeing of children and staff.
+He worked his way up from ECT to headship, holding positions of responsibility for Maths, ICT and mentoring along the way.
+Throughout his career, he always endeavoured to develop a team, to nurture an individual teacher's career and to protect the wellbeing of children and staff.

-Joe has been teaching for 20 years and has, in that time, been a teacher of pupils with Special Educational Needs, head of two different departments, head of faculty and head of year.
-He has worked as an advisor for Essex Local Authority and is currently on the senior leadership team of an Outstanding OFSTED school having been the Head of Department for PSHEE and Citizenship.
+Joe has been teaching for 20 years and has, in that time, been a teacher of pupils with SEND, head of two different departments, head of faculty and head of year.
+He has worked as an advisor for Essex Local Authority and is currently on the senior leadership team of an Outstanding OFSTED school having been the Head of Department for PSHE and Citizenship.
 He recently completed his Masters in Education.

 Kamal is the executive principal of Waverley School, an outstanding school in Birmingham.
 He has presented nationally and internationally on community cohesion and preventing radicalisation.
 He is also a National Leader of Education and has received national awards for teaching and school leadership.